xdissent/dforms/README.rst

 * There exists no way to define class level member variables with complex types like in Python.
 In cases where this method is used in Django forms (i.e. when defining fields), a public static method is provided in DForms to accomplish the same task.
-Simply override the method in the child class providing to add new class data.
+Simply override the method in the child class to define new class data.
 See below for an example of defining fields in this manner.

 Importing Into Your Project